dotnet/designs/accepted/2021/runtime-security-mitigations.md

 We need to implement similar diagnostic and mitigation capabilities for `ArrayPool<T>` and friends.
 It is [not unusual](https://github.com/dotnet/corefx/pull/37270) to find security bugs caused by incorrect `ArrayPool<T>` use even in dotnet/runtime libraries.

-We are also going to be continually pushed to expose APIs like those we use internally which make potential misuse even easier, e.g. `ValueStringBuilder`.
-Thus far we have simply said &quot;we're not comfortable doing that&quot;, but it is unlikely going to be a satisfactory answer long-term.
-It is something we need to keep thinking about.
+We are continually pushed to expose potentially dangerous APIs we use internally, e.g. ValueStringBuilder.
+Thus far we have simply said "we're not comfortable doing that", and we will continue to examine the balance of security against utility.
+If an API can be safe by default or the unsafe usage patterns can be detected by analyzers, it is more likely to be included.

 ## Secrets in Presence of GC Heap Compaction

 GC heap compaction can create a second copy of secrets stored in managed memory.
 It makes it impossible for an application to reliably clear in-memory secrets stored in managed memory after they are no longer used.

-We will introduce GC feature that clears unused memory after GC heap compaction.
+We will introduce a GC feature that clears unused memory after GC heap compaction.
 Having the GC clear memory after compaction improves the security of applications for which heap dumps and in-memory probes are within their scope of threat. [dotnet/runtime#10480](https://github.com/dotnet/runtime/issues/10480) has more details.

 ## Dangerous Deserialization

 Object deserialization vulnerabilities continue to be a major issue for many type safe languages.
 These vulnerabilities allow the attacker to introduce unexpected object graphs into the remote process.

 We plan to gradually [deprecate binary formatter](https://github.com/dotnet/designs/blob/main/accepted/2020/better-obsoletion/binaryformatter-obsoletion.md) that has been the source of the worst .NET serialization vulnerabilities.
-We will work on excising other similar dangerous serialization patterns from the .NET ecosystem.
+We will work on raising awareness about other similar dangerous serialization patterns within .NET ecosystem.
 # Looking forward

 This roadmap involves quite a bit of work that will be spread over multiple releases.
 Going forward, .NET should adopt mitigations as they become available.
 We will look for opportunities to engage security experts and academics to help us identify new and possibly unique mitigations.